 - Communication with mentors, parents and partners occurs every week (or more frequently as circumstances may direct).

 - Communication with DREAM’s broader community occurs monthly in multiple ways (reporting to our Board of Directors, building new partnerships in each community, and connecting with local organizations and resources that offer supplemental services to youth and families, for example).

-- Participate as a member of DREAM’s leadership team by attending regular meetings and driving strategy and execution of initiatives.
+- Participate as a member of DREAM’s Employee & Member Support team by attending regular meetings and driving strategy and execution of initiatives.

 - Lead and follow up with weekly experience/support meetings for AmeriCorps members.